As an Amazon Associate I earn from qualifying purchases. Click for details.

 Whether they realize it or not, every ghost hunter has their own agenda.

 - Or, they may react to their own fears by trivializing others’ experiences at the haunted site.
+(That’s important to remember!)

 Likewise, a new ghost hunter will have a different experience – and reaction – from someone who’s been in this field for years.

-Let’s try to be respectful and allow each person to witness what happens (if anything) during an investigation, or even a ghost tour.
+Allow each person to witness what happens (if anything) during an investigation, or even a ghost tour.

-However, since that’s not always possible when fear seeps into those at the site, it’s important to trust your senses.
+When fear seeps into those at the site, it’s important to trust your senses.

 Ignoring them could mean missing out on something truly fascinating.